 In preparation for the launch of the C-PACE Program, the Efficiency Maine Green Bank researched program design options, reviewed materials from other jurisdictions, met with national experts, interviewed Maine-based stakeholders, and held a stakeholder workshop.
 It then undertook a formal rulemaking process, adopting a new administrative rule governing the implementation of its C-PACE Program.
 The rule enumerates underwriting standards, quality assurance provisions, and how the program will be administered, whether administered by the Trust (or its agent) or by a municipality.
 The Efficiency Maine Green Bank also developed a set of program guidelines to spell out the operational details of its C-PACE Program and provide additional detail.
 This resource and other supporting documents can be found below under Program Guidelines and Supporting Documents.

-Otherwise, to track program updates, please subscribe to Green Bank News and Updates list here on the Efficiency Maine website.
+To track program updates, please subscribe to the Green Bank News and Updates list here on the Efficiency Maine website.

 - Draft an ordinance (see Appendix B: Model C-PACE Ordinance)

 - Execute a C-PACE Municipality Participation Agreement with the Trust (see Appendix C: C-PACE Municipality Participation Agreement)

 Capital providers wishing to participate in the C-PACE Program must submit an application.
 When a capital provider is approved it is considered a “Registered Capital Provider.”
 A list of Registered Capital Providers can be found here.

 To track program updates, please subscribe to “Green Bank News and Updates” list here on the Trust’s website.